SummaryRead the full fact sheet

 - Pace yourself, try to alternate an alcoholic drink with something soft, like water.
 Keep hydrated too.

-- Steer clear of synthetic drugs – even though they may be marketed as being ‘legal or safe’ to use, they aren’t.
-Although they claim to mimic the effects of illicit drugs, (such as cannabis, cocaine and ecstasy), there is limited research and control on what chemicals are in them and their health effects.
+- Steer clear of – even though they may be marketed as being ‘legal or safe’ to use, they aren’t.
+Although they claim to mimic the effects of illicit drugs, (such as , and ), there is limited research and control on what chemicals are in them and their health effects.

 - Don’t feel pressured by your mates – if you think you’ve had too much, or don’t want any, say no.